sahug/ds-bert/README.md

 - **attention_mask** indicates whether a token should be attended to or not.
 - **token_type_ids** identifies which sequence a token belongs to when there is more than one sequence.

+**Note:** The above preprocessing is for Text data.
+There are different preprocessing steps for Image and Audio data.
+You can check here: https://huggingface.co/docs/transformers/preprocessing

 **Table**
 |Project|Coverage|